sfimediafutures/RecViz/README.md

 #### Developers note:
 At the current iteration of this Demo, images are slow to load, this is simply due to how we find our posters.
-This is currently a slow process of multiple
+This is currently a slow process of multiple fetch calls, as no poster nor poster links have been crawled and cached, and therefore results in live crawl and fetch for every movie.

 #### Acknowledgements: